Mongolian beef is one of those recipes that I love to cook at home. I mean, who doesn’t love dishes that taste like Chinese takeout?

 What’s your favorite vegetable to add to this easy Mongolian beef recipe?
 Tell us in the comments below.
 And be sure to come back and rate the recipe once you try it!

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on January 13, 2013.
-Last updated: October 9, 2020 at 15:20 pm.
+Last updated March 9, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.